-To calculate your ideal weight, enter your details below:
+To calculate your ideal body weight, enter your details below:

-This calculator provides a rough idea of how much you should weigh according to your height, however, there are other important factors that should be taken into consideration, such as fat, muscle, and water composition.
+This calculator provides a rough idea of how much you should weigh according to your height, age and sex.
+However, there are other important factors that should be taken into consideration, such as fat, muscle, and water composition.

 If you have any concerns about your weight, you are advised to see a registered dietitian for a formal assessment.
 He or she will take many factors into consideration such as your lifestyle, your health history, your current activity status and your fat, muscle, and water composition.

-Following is a weight chart for girls up to the age of five years old:
+The following outlines reference ranges of average weight for girls up to the age of five years old:

 |1 month||7 - 11 lb||6 months||14 - 18 lb||18 months||20 - 26 lb|